- Is LBD Fatal?

 - Patients are unable to walk and individuals in late-stage dementia require extensive assistance with life’s activities and often need round-the-clock support

-- Acetyl cholinesterase inhibitors: These work by increasing the levels of a chemical called acetylcholine in the brain, which improve the ability of the brain cells to send signals to each other
+- Acetylcholinesterase inhibitors: These work by increasing the levels of a chemical called acetylcholine in the brain, which improves the ability of the brain cells to send signals to each other

 - Other drugs: